A Broad, Liberal Education

 Minor in Criminal Justice

 Interested in a minor in Political Science?
-Check out the current checklist for a detailed list of course requirements.
+Check out the catalog for a detailed list of course requirements.

 NKU 3+ 3 Accelerated Law Program